SakuraAsahi/learngit/readme.txt

 this is a first git pro
-now i hand in a change
+now i successfully hand in a change